Creating this honey cake recipe

 I mean, what better company is there to partner with than a company whose products you’ve been happily eating since you were a little girl?
 Especially when that company is so family-farm oriented, and when their products are consistently amazing?
 Riddle me that, friends.
 Riddle me that.

 So!
 I wanted to create an absolutely delicious dessert that really highlighted the creaminess of Vermont Creamery’s goat cheese.
 And especially with the launch of their new goat cheese with clover blossom honey, I knew exactly what to do.
 The result is this insanely moist honey cake, topped with fresh figs and a goat cheese frosting.
 It’s very similar to cream cheese frosting, in that you get that tangy factor, but with the goat cheese it’s just slightly more pronounced.

 It makes for a wonderful topping to the softer, more mellow honey cake below.
 But don’t let the word mellow fool you; this honey cake is amazing even on its own.
 I owe that to using strongly steeped black tea, cinnamon, and orange zest for flavoring.
+It’s really fantastic.

 Plus, don’t you just love the name Honey Cake?
 It just rolls off the tongue 🙂